jiholland/zabbix/README.md

 # zabbix
-zabbix templates for cisco and checkpoint
+Zabbix templates for Cisco Catalyst, Cisco Nexus and Checkpoint.